goodblockio/decide-governance-engine/docs/ContractAPI.md

 ### ACTION `edittrsinfo()`

-Edits the title, description, and icon of a treasury.
+Edits the title, description, and icon of a group.

-- symbol `treasury_symbol`: the treasury to change.
+- symbol `treasury_symbol`: the group to change.

 - string `title`: the new title.